GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example: Update Subaward Report with minimal data.
+<summary>Example: Update Subaward report with minimal data.
 In this case, report will be saved in Draft status and validation errors will be sent back. </summary>
 <p>
 <code><pre>
 {